Topics Map > Services > Teaching, Learning and Classrooms > Web Conferencing

 - Classroom student camera view (if installed), remind students they are being viewed.

 - Speak naturally and clearly.
 The recorded sessions in Zoom and Collaborate are auto captioned.

 - Repeat questions to ensure everyone hears the question

 - Remind students about background noise that can be picked up by the microphones in the classroom and are very distracting to all, especially remote students

 - Remind remote students to Mute their microphones when not speaking

-- Use the Smart Podium display when writing and diagraming concepts.
-If not available us the Whiteboard tool in the videoconferencing tool.
+- Use the Smart Podium display when writing and diagramming concepts.
+If not available us the Whiteboard tool in the web conferencing tool.
 It will be difficult or impossible for the remote students to see the classroom whiteboard.